 Furthermore, how can a manufacturer honestly claim “X” hardness levels on all current or past formulations of automotive paint?

-YET several ceramic coating manufacturers use cluster bomb like marketing tactics to convince the industry and general public of hardness claims as high as 9H or 10H achieved by their product — which factual scientific tests and data CANNOT PROVE.
+YET several automotive ceramic coating manufacturers–many of which sell their products globally–use these cluster bomb like marketing tactics.
+They market, to the general public and to the detailing industry, hardness claims as high as 8H, 9H or 10H achieved by their installed product.
+All of which factual un-biased scientific testing and data CANNOT PROVE.

 Let’s expand upon the analogy used earlier of building a house on the sandy beach vs. building on a solid slab of bedrock.
 This will help illustrate to detailers how claimed absolute ceramic coatings hardness values are false.